International Flavors & Fragrances

-International Flavors & Fragrances is an American corporation that produces flavors, fragrances, and cosmetic actives, which it markets globally.
-It is headquartered in New York City and has creative, sales, and manufacturing facilities in 44 different countries.
-The company is a member of the S&P 500 Index.
+International Flavors & Fragrances Inc. (IFF) is an American corporation that creates products across taste, texture, scent, nutrition, enzymes, cultures, soy proteins, and probiotics categories, which it markets globally.
+It is headquartered in New York City and has creative, sales, and manufacturing facilities in 44 countries.
+The company is a member of the S&P 500 index.

 History

 International Flavors & Fragrances was formed in 1958 by the merger between Polak & Schwarz (P&S) and van Ameringen-Haebler.
 Polak & Schwarz was founded in 1889 by Leopold Schwarz, who had an interest in spices, flavors, and fragrances, and his brother-in-law, Joseph Polak in the small Dutch town of Zutphen.
 P&S quickly grew to 36 sites globally.
-Arnold Louis (A.L.) van Ameringen was hired by Polak & Schwarz to open P&S's US office in 1917 before losing his job with them.
+Arnold Louis (A.L.) van Ameringen was hired by Polak & Schwarz to open P&S's U.S. office in 1917 before losing his job with them.
 Relieved of his duties, he opened van Ameringen & Co. at 13 Gold Street in Manhattan, took over Morana, Inc. in 1920, and became van Ameringen-Haebler (VAH) in 1929.